wcmckee/writersdenhamilton/posts/nanowrimo15-day5.rst

 The internet connection was everywhere.
 The speeds were 10gb a second download and 1gb upload.
 Their was an unlimited amount of usage.
 The Pi was being developed to include a wireless card.
 Older version of the Pi didn't have a wireless card.

+Antony sipped his cup of herb tea.
+It was hot so he placed it on the counter to cool down.
+Sarah sat in the chair.
+Blitz, Antonys Abyssinian cat entered the room.